ConvertAPI/docs/blog/convert-docx-to-pdf-using-csharp.md

 var convertapi = new ConvertApi("YOUR_SECRET_HERE");
 ```

-Now let’s write full code that iterates through our Docx files in a C:\Documents folder and convert them into PDF programmatically using C# code provided below.
+Now let’s write full code that iterates through our Word documents in a C:\Documents folder and convert them into PDF format programmatically using C# code provided below.

 ```csharp
 using ConvertApiDotNet;